Daemonite/material/docs/4.4/material/cards.md

 {% endcapture %}
 {% include example.html content=example %}

-You can use the button HTML markup you want in a card (either using a link or a button) : `card-link`, `btn-link` or `btn-card-primary`.
+You can use the button HTML markup you want in a card (either using a link or a button) : `card-link`, `btn-link` or `btn-flat-primary`.

 {% capture example %}
 <div class="card" style="max-width: 350px;">